nileshgoyal06/ACT/README.md

-# 🚀 ACT - Modern React One Page Website
+# 🚀 ACT - Modern React One Page Website for ACT(React Frontend Developer Internship)

 A sleek and fully responsive one-page website built using **React.js**, **Tailwind CSS**, and **Vite**.
 This project showcases a modern frontend architecture with reusable components and clean UI/UX.